APNIC-Labs/draft-kskroll-sentinel/README.md

    The use of the positive question and its inverse allows for queries to detect whether resolvers support this sentinel mechanism.
-Note that the test is "Is there an active key with this KeyID in the
+Note that the test is "Is there an active key with this Key Tag in the